5 smart fertility trackers and apps

-Whether you're trying to get pregnant — or trying not to, one thing is constant throughout — fertility.
+Whether you're trying to get pregnant, or trying not to, one thing is constant throughout — fertility.
 Women monitor their fertility to know when it's easiest to get pregnant, which can help in either situation.
-Some trackers cost hundreds, some are free apps, each device has its own features.
-Here are five to help aid you in your fertility monitoring and your family planning.
+Some trackers cost hundreds of dollars, while some have free apps, but each device has its own unique features.
+Here are five different trackers to help aid you in your fertility monitoring and your family planning.

 The Ava smart bracelet will provide insight on your cycle and track your health without any additional work for you.
 The bracelet and app duo will detect the very beginning of your fertile window using pulse rate and other parameters that don't require peeing on a stick or taking your temperature.
 In addition, Ava also provides information on your sleep habits, stress levels, resting heart rate and more so you can also check up on your health.

 The Ava bracelet is $259, a Plus version — which includes an e-book — is $299, and the Ava Premium, which promises you a refund if you're not pregnant in six months, is $359.

 This armband from Tempdrop collects temperature and motion data to pick up details about your cycleTempdrop

 Tempdrop is another wearable device, a fertility tracker that will provide you with accurate information to input into other fertility apps by tapping into the temperature method.
 The armband continuously tracks your temperature and collects thousands of data points from two temperature sensors and one motion sensor.
 Tempdrop then learns your sleeping and temperature patterns that correlate directly with hormonal fluctuations and ovulation cycles.

 Tempdrop costs from $159 to $249 depending on which package you select.

 OvuSense is worn at night, reading your body core temperatureOvuSense

 OvuSense and OvuCore sensor